kaavyyaashri/kaavyyaashri/README.md

 **🤖 Industry Job Search Automation Bot**
 Got tired of refreshing LinkedIn and several websites at midnight.
-Built a bot to automate job search queries, filter listings, and surface relevant roles — because my sleep schedule deserved better.
+Built a bot to automate job search queries, filter listings, and surface relevant roles.

 ---